ipikuka/rehype-image-toolkit/README.md

 ![image alt](foo.jpg "> #id .class width=30px height=20px")
 ```

-**There is a simple syntax for width and hight, using lowercase "x" character between**.\
+**There is a simple syntax for width and hight, using lowercase "x" character in the middle**.\
 *In this syntax, the pixel units should be a number, do not use `px`.*

 ```markdown